What is the Recovery Process for a Full Mouth Reconstruction?

 Patients need to undergo oral surgery procedure to get dental implants.
 The recovery period is different from other procedures since the implant posts need enough time to fuse naturally with the jawbone tissue.

 After implant placement, it is normal to experience mild discomfort or soreness for about a week.
 Over-the-counter pain relievers can help with the pain.
-Sometimes, the dentist may also prescribe medications.
+Sometimes, the dentist in 85053 may also prescribe medications.

 After the first recovery period, patients will need a few months of healing (called osseointegration period) before the final restoration is placed.
 The recovery timeline depends on several factors, such as the severity of the condition and the patient’s healing capability.
 In most cases, patients can finish the treatment in approximately three to nine months.